-Re: State Insurance Department spreadsheet covering part of the period discussed in the below article shows 3,800 Insurance Premium Tax Credits used by 1,100 Insurance companies during 2006, 2007 and 2008 totaling $451 million, and carried forward $52 million.
+Re: State Insurance Department spreadsheet covering part of the period discussed in the below article and other evidence shows 3,800 Insurance Premium Tax Credits used by 1,100 Insurance companies during 2006, 2007 and 2008 totaling $451 million, and carried forward $52 million.
 That's a total of at least $503 million.
 Download XLSX

 Insurance companies receive hundreds of millions of dollars in Oklahoma tax credits since 2004